briandelro/oeon.github.io/_posts/2013-10-02-esri-tms-for-osm.md

 *I didn't need to specify image filetype in the URL* e.g. *.jpg* / *.png*

 So, if you have something like that available in your area - and it's better quality/resolution that Bing .. try out those custom sources templates as base imagery during your OpenStreetMap editing.

+**EDIT**: Ian Dees replied, "Another option is to use the WMS endpoint that ships with all MapServer instances with JOSM's WMS code

+OSM US can also proxy" see https://twitter.com/iandees/status/386150404737622016